“I Spy” More Changes in Payments, More Need For Security

-As you know from being a savvy/frequent readers of these posts, the world of payments shares a critical motif with life itself: Change is the only constant.
+As you know from being savvy and frequent readers of these posts, the world of payments shares a critical motif with life itself: Change is the only constant with security management.

 And by “change,” we don’t mean those coins in your pocket, left over from the last time you used cash.
-No, we’re talking about how the way payments are made is shifting, faster and faster — bringing along the need for constantly-changing security, as well.
+However, we’re discussing how the method of making payments is rapidly changing, demanding ever-evolving security measures.

 The Fed has just been in the news, announcing they will be bringing more change to the payment arena.
-The want to “speed up and further secure the U.S. payments system, which includes everything from checks to credit-card payments to online transactions, saying the infrastructure is fragmented and out of date,” according to the Wall Street Journal.
+According to the Wall Street Journal, they intend to enhance and accelerate the security of the U.S. payments system, citing its fragmented and outdated infrastructure.
+This covers everything from checks to credit card payments and online transactions.

 But they can’t do it all themselves.
 The Fed, having “limited authority over the broader payment system, called on private-sector firms to participate in task forces to coordinate efforts.